Piolintech123/WRO2025-Piolintech/src/README.md

 ### Overview

-The Piolín Tech robot implements a **reactive obstacle avoidance system** for autonomous navigation in the Open Challenge.
+ Piolín robot implements a **reactive obstacle avoidance system** for autonomous navigation in the Open Challenge.
 It relies primarily on:

 - **Two motors (A and B):** Motor A for forward motion and Motor B for differential steering.
 - **Three ultrasonic sensors:** Front (S1) for frontal obstacle detection, left (S3) and right (S2) for wall and lateral obstacle detection.